 - Teacher’s Forum

 - My Account

 *John Baxter Taylor Jr. was born on this date in 1884.
 He was a Black veterinarian and Olympic track star.

-From Washington, D.C., he was educated at Central High School, Philadelphia and Brown Preparatory before entering the University of Pennsylvania.
+From Washington, D.C., he was educated at Central High School, Philadelphia, and Brown Preparatory before entering the University of Pennsylvania.
 Within a few weeks of earning his degree in Veterinary Medicine, Taylor crowned his achievement with Olympic gold at the London games in July 1908.
-The gold-medal-winning team for the 1,600-meter relay included Nathaniel Cartmell, Melvin Sheppard, William Hamilton and John Baxter Taylor, one of America’s first Black Olympic champions.
+The gold-medal-winning team for the 1,600-meter relay included Nathaniel Cartmell, Melvin Sheppard, William Hamilton, and John Baxter Taylor, one of America’s first Black Olympic champions.

-A glowing tribute to John Baxter Taylor’s athletic and academic accomplishments appeared in the yearbook of the Vet School Class of ‘08.
+A tribute to John Baxter Taylor’s athletic and academic accomplishments appeared in the yearbook of the Vet School Class of ‘08.
 The yearbook stated: "We of the Class of 1908 are proud and can boast of having one of the greatest athletes the world has ever known."
-Tragically, John Taylor’s promising career and remarkable achievements were cut short by his death from typhoid pneumonia, December 2, 1908.
+Tragically, John Taylor’s promising career and remarkable achievements were cut short by his death from typhoid pneumonia on December 2, 1908.

 North Arcade, Franklin Field